dkarthe/webjeda-blog/_posts/2016-01-25-adsense-on-jekyll-and-adsense-on-subdomain.md

 These files can be called anywhere inside the layouts, posts and pages using this line
 <pre>{% raw %}{% include adsense-file-1.html %}{% endraw %}</pre>

-Change ```adsense-file-1``` to whatever the name you have given to your adsense html.
+Change ```adsense-file-1``` to whatever the name you have given to your Adsense html.

-I have a total of 3 adsense html files
+I have a total of 3 Adsense html files

 1. Called inside ```default``` layout at the bottom portion (appears in almost all pages).